| |

 Monde Terrestre, an atlas of small maps (Burden #341,

-who dates the map to 1659).
+who says the first state was dated 1659) which apparently appeared in 1660.
 The map shows the coast from

 Long Island to Carolina.
 The settlement 'Cristina' is

-shown and the region called 'N. Svede'.
-State 4 of this
+shown and the Pennsylvania region called 'N. Svede'.
+The map shown here is called state 3 by Burdon, and dated to 1663; state 4 of this

 appeared circa 1690 in a German edition of Duval's atlas.